ojeda-e/old.ojeda-e.github.io/_posts/2021-08-08-Considerations-curvature-MD-simulations-PartII.md

 hand, the `fit_rot_trans` transformation enables us to fit the trajectory using an AtomGroup as reference.
 The functionality of `fit_rot_trans` is wide enough that we can perfom fit on the plane of the membrane if needed.
-For example,if the fitting is performed on the plane=`xy` then the transformation will behave as `-fit rotxy+transxy` from _Gromacs_.
+For example,if the fitting is performed on the `plane=xy` then the transformation will behave as `-fit rotxy+transxy` from _Gromacs_.

 A snippet that includes these two transformations looks like: